 With regard to the landside area of the airports, the long-term plan of studies/designs and projects for their upgrading and regulation concerns utilization of the landside access roads and landside parking areas at the Conceded Areas of the Airports, which are assessed to ensure their best use to the benefit of airport operations and exploitation At the same time, road traffic management measures are underway to further improve pedestrian and vehicle traffic and road safety (small-scale works).
-In addition, the installation of the Entry-Exit-System (EES) as foreseen by the EU in cooperation with the Member States, in the context of strengthening external border controls, has been largely completed.
-(STR-OR).
-The Terminal Operations department (OPA-TO) repeated in 2024 the delivery of training to Ground Handlers on the optimum use of the equipment provided by Fraport, understanding the procedures and services provided at the airports aimed at smoother operation and higher passenger satisfaction.
-In cooperation with the ITT department, equipment for the Self-Baggage Drop-Off by passengers was installed at Thessaloniki and Kerkira airports for the faster passenger processing and to avoid overcrowding at check-in counters.
-The supply of 470 new recycling and mixed waste bins and 200 new seats equipped with 85 chargers and sockets for mobile phones was completed to meet the needs of increased traffic.
+Also, it is worth noting that during the past year, the installation of the Entry-Exit-System (EES) as foreseen by the EU in cooperation with the Member States, in the context of strengthening external border controls, has been largely completed.
+Its activation in autumn 2024 was postponed and will take place after the adoption of the Regulation of the European Parliament and Council (Programme under Hellenic Police).

+The Terminal Operations department (OPB-TO) repeated in 2024 the delivery of training to Ground Handlers on the optimum use of the equipment provided by Fraport, understanding the procedures and services provided at the airports aimed at smoother operation and higher passenger satisfaction.
+In cooperation with the ITT department, equipment for the Self-Baggage Drop-Off by passengers was installed at Rodos, Kos and Santorini airports for the faster passenger processing and to avoid overcrowding at check-in counters.